magaeu/dame-apotheke/README.md

 # dame-apotheke
-a testing project with api and ui automate tests
+a testing project with api and ui automated tests